rydama/youtube-playlist-sorter/README.md

 ### Building a new version

-- Be sure to update version in `manifest.json`
+- Be sure to update the version in `manifest.json`
 - Run ./build.sh to create a new extension.zip in the current directory
 - Upload the new zip to the Chrome store